cpenv/cpenv/README.md

 version like `my_module-0.1.0`.
 Cpenv supports semver/calver, simple versions (v1), and what I like to call *weird* versions like 12.0v2 (The Foundry products).
 In the future cpenv may support more complex requirements by utilizing [resolvelib](https://github.com/sarugaku/resolvelib).

+# Locking
+It may be desirable to have interprocess locking around module localization.
+One use case I've run into is with Deadline rendering on workers with multiple gpus.
+In that case, a single worker may be rendering multiple frames simultaneously, and therefore, it's possible that the worked may try to download the same module at the same time.
+To enable interprocess locking via lockfiles, set the environment variable `CPENV_ENABLE_LOCKFILES` to 1.